Alexander Home, 1st Earl of Home: Rivalry with Bothwell

-A Catholic & the Kirk
+A Catholic and the Kirk

 On 17 November 1592 a convention of ministers sent a request to the king that he should remove Home, a professed papist, out of his company.
 The king consented to the appointment of a commission to inquire into such matters.
 On more stringent measures being threatened against the Catholics, Home, on 23 January 1593, appeared before the presbytery of Edinburgh, and, professing himself a Catholic, desired a conference.
 In June 1593 he assisted James Gray, brother of Patrick, master of Gray, in forcibly carrying off a young heiress, guarding the High Street with his retainers till the deed was accomplished.
 After Bothwell's interview with King James in Holyrood Palace in July of this year, the king, regarding himself as practically a prisoner, entered into communications with Home to aid him to escape to Falkland Palace, but the king's plan was discovered, and frustrated by Bothwell.
 Home was made captain of the king's bodyguard, and openly expressed his contempt for Bothwell.

-Meantime, having failed to satisfy the demands of the kirk, Home was on 25 September excommunicated by the synod of Fife.
+Meantime, having failed to satisfy the demands of the Kirk, Home was on 25 September excommunicated by the synod of Fife.
 He remained in close company with the king, with whom he journeyed in October to Jedburgh.
 On 22 December he subscribed the confession of faith at the special instance of the ministers of Edinburgh; and in May 1594 he was, on promising to adhere to Protestantism, absolved from excommunication.
 In August 1594 he wore a Turkish costume and rode in a tournament celebrating the baptism of Prince Henry at Stirling Castle.

 Jesuits like William Crichton continued to see Lord Home and Alexander Seton as significant Catholic courtiers and a route to the king, as they explored the idea of James VI as future king of England.
 Crichton introduced an English Catholic, Nicholas Williamson, to a student at Douai, David Law.
 Crichton intended that Law would introduce Williamson to Seton and take his letters to Home, but were both captured in March 1595 near Keswick and imprisoned in London.